 Whether your grand vision is a formal garden of topiary and roses surrounding a Georgian town house, or a lovingly-crafted and bountifully-planted country garden, we will soon open your eyes to all the possibilities and show you everything else that’s beautifully achievable in between.

 Just as the versatile and visionary garden designers before her, our garden design process is as much about the bones of a garden as its planting.
-This is just one of the reasons why we have been engaged to restore, advise on and gently intervene into landscapes and gardens originally designed by, amongst others, Humphry Repton, Vita Sackville-West, Percy Crane and Nathaniel Lloyd.
+This is just one of the reasons why we have been engaged to restore, advise on and gently intervene into landscapes and gardens originally designed by, amongst others, Humphry Repton, Vita Sackville-West, Percy Cane and Nathaniel Lloyd.

 From residential family gardens, public spaces and country estates to tiny rooftop spaces, Jo and her team of specialist landscape designers, architects, artisans, historians and craftsmen have developed the perfect garden design process designed to meet the needs of the most discerning client.